fossasia/open-event-server/README.md

 ## Logging

-Certain information is being logged and stored in the database for future reference, resolving conflicts in case of hacks and for maintaining an overview of the system.
-Read more about [logging here](/docs/general/logs.md).
+Certain information is logged and stored in the database for future reference, resolving conflicts in case of hacks and for maintaining an overview of the system.
+Read more about logging [here](/docs/general/logs.md).

 ## Internationalization (i18n)